MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Finally have resolved issues with a creating a SafeArray descriptor for managed Integer Array and currently designinging a class for a for it.
 Version 2.1 should be completed ASAP (a couple of days) after polishing the code and testing and implemented, if indeed improves performance.

 Testing of reading a Integer Array verses a Variant containing an Integer array is about three times quicker.
 Overall the encoding case sensitive string keys from initial testing using a managed Integer Array displays apoproximately 3.5% performance improvement.

+The managed Integer Array class developing some may find very interesting.
+It's implemented with only limited use of the CopyMemory API to  write the SafeArray pointer of SafeArrayDescriptor structure to the managed Integer Array without using the SafeArray API to create the SafeArrayDescriptor, which also makes it Mac compatible.